codecventer/movie-explorer/README.md

 The data in the user table can be inserted into your database manually.
 You do not need to insert, update or delete the data in this table as it will only be used to check if an administrator has entered the correct user name and password.

 ### 2. Description of Program
-This application is designed to handle requests from a user when wanting to query a movie title or genre.
+This application was created using NetBeans and is designed to handle requests from a user when wanting to query a movie title or genre.
 Administrators of the application can also add and remove movies from the database and can also stop or start the server that handles all the client requests.

 The server application is designed to handle multiple clients and requests simultaneously and requires administrators to login before being able to stop or start the server.